cmu-delphi/delphi-epidata/docs/api/covidcast_clients.md

-**Note:** For COVIDcast usage, R users should prefer the [covidcastR package](https://cmu-delphi.github.io/covidcast/covidcastR/); these instructions are for advanced users who want access to the entire Epidata API.
+**Note:** For COVIDcast usage, R users should prefer the [covidcastR package](https://cmu-delphi.github.io/covidcast/covidcastR/); these instructions are for advanced users who want access to the entire Epidata API, including data on influenza, dengue, and norovirus.

 ````R
 # Import